Abdul250-dev/requirement-analysis/README.md

 ⚙️ Non-functional Requirements
 📘 Definition:
 Non-functional requirements describe how the system should behave.
-They refer to the quality attributes, performance standards, or operational constraints of the system, rather than specific behaviors. ()
+They refer to the quality attributes, performance standards, or operational constraints of the system, rather than specific behaviors.
+(How the system should behave)

 🛠️ Examples in a Booking Management System: